opus1993/pubrepo/content/post/Servitization/index.md

 If manufacturers are to become service providers then it is their responsibility to keep the service up and running.
 Servitization is only a continuous and reliable revenue source for as long as the service is continuous and reliable.
 The Internet of Things and machine embedded sensors play a huge role.
 Sensors within equipment feed data back about the condition of parts and the overall product which should mean that maintenance issues can be resolved before the problem occurs.
 Or, should anything break unexpectedly, the manufacturer will be notified automatically.

-For another example, John Deere bundles a precision farming package where participating customers and their supplying dealers record a tractor’s actual fuel consumption at the end of a one-year operating period.
+As another example, John Deere bundles a precision farming package where participating customers and their supplying dealers record a tractor’s actual fuel consumption at the end of a one-year operating period.
 This is then compared to the target fuel consumption.
 This value depends on the average engine load and varies from light to heavy loads; every tractor model also has its own specific fuel target.
 If the total fuel consumption has exceeded John Deere’s target level, customers will be refunded by the company.
 The package also includes the initial basic set-up of the online monitoring portal, seasonal telephone support and other options.

 In 2019, CNH Industrial acquired AgDNA, which forms a significant component of their long-term roadmap to extend their precision farming offering.
 AgDNA is a leading Farm Management Information System that automatically collects and analyzes data from heavy equipment.
-The cloud-based platform analyzes machine, agronomic and environmental data to deliver actionable insights directly to the producer’s smartphones and tablets to help them maximize the performance of their CNH Industrial and other equipment and increase farm profitability.
+The cloud-based platform analyzes machine, agronomic and environmental data to deliver actionable insights directly to the producer’s smartphones and tablets to help them maximize the performance of CNH Industrial brands and other equipment to increase farm profitability.

 > “Industry boundaries are being redefined.
 You start with a truck, but it becomes a smart truck.
 Why?
 Because it’s been networked with CAN bus, which you can then use to collect data with a smart connection, typically cellular.
 This smart product can then be integrated into fleet management systems; so instead of being in the business of selling trucks, you’re moving towards providing fleet management.” - Dr. Howard Lightfoot